emiapwil/alto-draft/src/abstract.md

 <!-- why we need to design a multi-source ALTO server [[[-->

-This document discusses several issues regarding the implementation of the Application-Layer Traffic Optimization (ALTO) services, which is described in [](#RFC7285).
-The topics include the communication protocols between an ALTO server and the information sources, extensions to the Information Resource Directory (IRD) service and some approaches that can be taken on the development and deployment of ALTO.
+The Application-Layer Traffic Optimization (ALTO) protocol enables the distributing of network information to applications.
+Specifically [](#RFC7285) introduces several ALTO information services mainly focused on the "cost" between endpoints.
+In this document, the problem of collecting general network information are raised from the ALTO server implementation perspective.
+A solution is then provided, which extends the ALTO protocol with some new information services.

 <!-- ]]] -->